EPIC448/RoadMap-on-JavaScript/README.md

 // USING FECTH
 // in JOSN, EVERYTHING MUST BE STRINGS including the keys.
 [I.E] => "name", "age" etc.
 // Spelling is Important
+// type json-server --watch db.json  [to load your json data]